 - Multiple access channels: USSD, mobile app, web portal, merchant API, and agent interface all need separate security assessments.

-- SIM swap vulnerability: SIM-based authentication is fundamental to mobile money but SIM swap fraud is prevalent across East Africa.
+- SIM swap vulnerability: SIM-based authentication is fundamental to mobile money, but SIM swap fraud is prevalent across African markets.

 The mobile money architecture